douglasrizzo/dodo_detector/README.rst

        .
        .

-Basically, the top-level directory will contain subdirectory.
+Basically, the top-level directory will contain subdirectories.
 The name of each subdirectory is the class name the program will return during detection.
 Inside each subdirectory is a collection of image files, whose keypoints will be extracted by the ``KeypointObjectDetector``